All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 CJC-1295 Specific Data

-Clinical studies on CJC-1295 have focused primarily on pharmacokinetics and safety, demonstrating that it reliably elevates GH and IGF-1 in human subjects.
-Published trials have not specifically measured exercise recovery endpoints.
+Clinical studies on CJC-1295 have focused primarily on pharmacokinetics and safety, demonstrating that it reliably improves GH and IGF-1 in human subjects.
+Published trials haven't specifically measured exercise recovery endpoints.
 The rationale for CJC-1295's recovery benefits is based on its proven ability to activate the same GH/IGF-1 pathways that are directly involved in tissue repair.

 Anecdotal and Clinical Observations